Alex is an androgynous transmasculine genderqueer with great taste in fashion.

 As an androgynous transmasculine genderqueer, I decided to share my knowledge on how to pass.
 The things that I know are thanks mostly to vast amounts of research that are now being pulled together into one place.

 In order to look the part, you have to understand the differences between male and female bodies.
-Look closely at this picture.
-These are the body tyles of male and female physical bodies.
+Look closely at this picture, below.
+These are the body types of male and female physical bodies.

-If you look closely, you'll notice two things:
+If you look closely at the illustration above, you'll notice two things:

 That's what we need to get around.